 - The thorough checklist for deep cleaning your house.

 Examples of Dangerous Home Products

 Just because some product smells good, doesn’t mean it’s also good for your health.
 A prime example of that is one of the most popular chemicals in every household – the air freshener.
-Containing an organic compound called formaldehyde, the mixture inside the spray can could irritate your eyes, throat, skin, or lungs.
+Containing an organic compound called formaldehyde, the mixture inside the spray can irritate your eyes, throat, skin, or lungs.

 The similarly widespread window cleaners contain ammonia that, besides causing skin damage, may also produce a deadly chloramine gas if mixed with products that contain chlorine.
-And the drain cleaners have a mixture of lye and sulfuric acid that may cause burns or even permanent blindness if it gets into your eyes.
+And the drain cleaners have a mixture of lye and sulphuric acid that may cause burns or even permanent blindness if it gets into your eyes.

 Besides in your kitchen, dangerous chemicals can also be found inside your garage.
 Antifreeze, notorious for its sweet scent, contains ethylene glycol and should be kept away from pets at all costs as the substance is highly poisonous.
-Pay special attention when handling car batteries, as the sulfuric acid inside can cause major skin burns.
+Pay special attention when handling car batteries, as the sulphuric acid inside can cause major skin burns.

 Even the cheerful colours of the paint buckets you keep around can be deceptive as most paints contain organic solvents whose fumes may cause anything from splitting headaches to nausea, dizziness, and fatigue.
 Just like paint, many insecticides on the market can provoke similar symptoms if inhaled by accident.